jpikl/cfxnes/lib/docs/data-api.md

 #### .setNVRAM(data)

 Sets NVRAM data for the currently running game.
-The behavior of this method is undefined if NVRAM is unavailable or has different size then the provided data.
+The provided data must have the same size as the NVRAM.

 - **data**: `Uint8Array` - the data